RCommon-Team/RCommon/README.md

 ## Unit of Work & Transaction Management
-The unit of work (UoW) pattern is loosely coupled from all object access strategies but provides granular control over transactions using ACID properties.
+The unit of work (UoW) pattern is loosely coupled from all persistence strategies but provides granular control over transactions using ACID properties.
 Transactions are currently implemented through the UnitOfWork and the UnitOfWorkManager which provides a wrapper for TransactionScope.
 ```csharp
 await using (var scope = UnitOfWorkScopeFactory.Create()) // Always use a Unit of Work
 {